SteveSmith16384/splitscreenfps_libgdx/README.md

 # Split-Screen FPS
+A 1-4 player split-screen FPS engine and games.

 ## Controls
 W, A S, D for keyboard & mouse player.
 Tested with PS4 controllers.

 ## Credits
 * Designed and programmed by Stephen Carlyle-Smith https://twitter.com/stephencsmith